Praveena-mk810/hive-to-unity-migration/README.md

-# Hive to Unity Catalog Migration
+# Migration from Hive MetaStore to Unity Catalog

 This project automates the migration of **external tables** from **Hive Metastore** to **Unity Catalog** in **Databricks**.
 The focus is on migrating **external tables** using the **SYNC** operation to update schema definitions in Unity Catalog from Hive Metastore.
 The migration process supports moving data across multiple layers of Delta Lake (Stage, Bronze, Silver, and Gold).